6 Days from$2210 p/p in USD

 Luxury, Luxury+, Mid Range

-Join us on the quest to see the legendary Big Five!
-Our six day Big Five safari is by far our most popular safari – giving you the best chance of spotting Africa’s most iconic animals.
+Join us on the quest to see the legendary Big Five in Tanzania!
+Our 6-day big five safari is by far our most popular safari, giving you the best chance of spotting Africa’s most iconic animals in some of Tanzania’s very best national parks: Arusha National Park, Manyara National Park, Serengeti National Park, Ngorongoro Conservation Area and Crater and Tarangire National Park.
 You can choose the type of accommodation you would like to stay in during the safari, ranging from mid-range to luxury+.

 Safari types:Big Five Safari, Guided Safari, Wildlife Safari